-Firing banknotes out of cannon into Channel ‘cheaper than Brexit’
+Firing banknotes out of cannon into Channel cheaper than no-deal Brexit

-TOP economists have urged the government to consider shooting bundles of £50 notes into the sea as an alternative to hard Brexit.
+TOP economists have urged the government to consider shooting bundles of £50 notes into the sea as an alternative to a no-deal Brexit.

 By replacing present policy with the construction of enormous cannon on the cliffs of Dover, stuffed with cash and able to fire twice per minute, British taxpayers could save billions.